 Trucks come in different varieties, ranging from small consumer-level pickup trucks all the way up to oversized tractor-trailers designed to haul multiple vehicles at once.
 Big truck accidents usually involve vehicles that are rated Class 6 and above.
 These classifications depend on the overall size and weight of the truck:

-These trucks have a gross vehicle weight rating that range between 19,501 to 26,000 lbs.
+These trucks have a gross vehicle weight rating that ranges from 19,501 to 26,000 lbs.
 Examples of these trucks include medium-sized box trucks, medium-sized delivery trucks, and medium-sized flat-bed trucks.

 These trucks are the largest on American roadways and include any vehicles that weight more than 33,000 lbs.
 The most common examples of Class 8 trucks include cement trucks, large dump trucks, tractor-trailers with sleeper cabs, car carrier trucks, and trucks designed to carry oversized loads.